ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * For the HKDF Algorithm 'hkdf', the Group Manager SHOULD use HKDF SHA-256, defined as default in {{Section 3.2 of RFC8613}}.
 In the 'hkdf' parameter, this HKDF Algorithm is specified by the HMAC Algorithm HMAC 256/256 (COSE algorithm encoding: 5).

 * For the format 'cred_fmt' used for the authentication credentials in the group, the Group Manager SHOULD use CBOR Web Token (CWT) or CWT Claims Set (CCS) {{RFC8392}}, i.e., the COSE Header Parameter 'kcwt' and 'kccs', respectively.

-   \[
-      These COSE Header Parameters are under pending registration requested by draft-ietf-lake-edhoc.
-   \]

 * For 'max_stale_sets', the Group Manager SHOULD consider N = 3 as the maximum number of stored sets of stale Sender IDs for the group (see {{sssec-stale-sender-ids}}).